olympiawojcik/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Create a `@phone` variable that contains a `max-width: 500px` media query string.
 Use the `@phone` variable for all your nested mobile styling.

-* [ ] [Review the provided home mobile design file](design-files/home-mobile.png).
+* [ X [Review the provided home mobile design file](design-files/home-mobile.png).
 Match your mobile styling the best you can using the design file.

 * [ ] Push your changes and create a pull request if you haven't already.